William F. Prisk: Biography

-Career

 Prisk held posts on the Grass Valley Union (editor and publisher), Evening Telegraph (publisher, typesetter, reporter and business manager), Pasadena Star-News (co-owner with his brother Charles H. Prisk), Long Beach Press-Telegram (editor-publisher).
 He was elected to the California State Senate in 1897, and at the time, was the youngest member of the California State Legislature.
 For his many years as editor-publisher of the Press-Telegram, he received the nickname "Mr. Long Beach".

-Personal life

 Prisk became a naturalized US citizen in 1869.
 Three years after his death in Long Beach, he was selected to the California Newspaper Publishers Association's Newspaper Hall of Fame.